Abdelrahman13-coder/PySpark/Spark Debugging and Optimization/README.md

 > - [ ] Broadcast variable is cached variable in the driver.
 > - [ ] Broadcast variable is shipped to each machine with tasks
 > - [x] Broadcast join is like map-side join in MapReduce

+### Tips for Debugging Code Errors
+Typos are probably the simplest errors to identify
+* A <ins>typo</ins> is a method name will generate a <ins>short attribute error</ins>
+* An <ins>incorrect column name</ins> will result in a <ins>long analysis exception error</ins>
+* <ins>Typos in variable</ins> can result in <ins>lengthy errors</ins>
+* While Spark supports the Python API, its native language is Scala.
+That's why some of the error messages are referring to Scala, Java, or JVM issues even when we are running Python code.
+* Whenever you use `collect`,be careful how much data are you collecting
+* <ins>Mismatched parantheses</ins> can cause end-of-file (EOF) errors that may be misleading

+>You are running Spark code, and you encounter an error.
+What are some things you should look for in your code to resolve it?
+> - [x] Typos in your method names
+> - [ ] How long your Spark program is taking to run
+> - [x] Mismatched parantheses
+> - [x] Use of collect() in your code